thomaswang-archive/vue-admin-dashboard/README.md

 The Design+Code Vue.js course lives [here](https://designcode.io/vue).
 Start learning by creating this Web App!

 Looking for more guidance?
 Full documentation for Vue is [on their website](https://vuejs.org/).
 To see the documentation for the Vue CLL, which was used to create and configure this project, go [here](https://cli.vuejs.org/guide/).

+## 👾 Demo

+Feel free to play around with the finished website at: https://vue-hq.netlify.com.
+The username is support@designcode.io and password is 123456789.

 ## 🚀 Deploy